danielissing/danielissing.github.io/about.md

 ---
-layout: post
+layout: page
-title: "Hello World"
+title: About
-date: 2025-05-24
+permalink: /about/
 ---

-Testing, testing... more content to come.
+Welcome to my website!